swyddfa/arlunio/docs/contributing/ci/python-release.rst

 This action is triggered whenever a commit is made to the :code:`develop` or :code:`master` branches - either directly when a PR is merged.
-Unless the changes only affct the blog in which case the workflow will not be triggered.
+Unless the changes only affect the blog or non tutorial documentation pages in which case the workflow will not be triggered.

 .. literalinclude:: ../../../.github/workflows/python-release.yml
    :language: yaml